-Anastasia Salter is an Assistant Professor of Digital Media at the University of Central Florida.
+Anastasia Salter is an Associate Professor of Games and Interactive Media at the University of Central Florida.
 Her books include Toxic Geek Masculinity in Media (with Bridget Blodgett, Palgrave Macmillan 2017); Jane Jensen: Gabriel Knight, Adventure Games, Hidden Objects (Bloomsbury, 2017); What is Your Quest?
 From Adventure Games to Interactive Books (University of Iowa Press, 2014); and Flash: Building the Interactive Web (with John Murray, MIT Press, 2014).
 She was part of the editorial team for the Electronic Literature Collection Volume 3.
-She writes for ProfHacker, a blog on technology and pedagogy hosted by the Chronicle of Higher Education, and is a board member of the Electronic Literature Organization and co-chair of the Modern Language Association Committee on the Status of Women in the Profession.
+She is on the Board of Directors of the Electronic Literature Organization and former co-chair of the Modern Language Association Committee on the Status of Women in the Profession.
 Her current work on digital culture focuses on platforms for marginalized voices.

 - digital narrative

 - electronic literature

 - game studies

 - social media

 - gender & marginalized voices in technology